garrettwilliams90/MelanomaClassification/README.md

 One limitation of the dataset is the size of images.
 Since the images had different sizes and were too large for my code to run, I used resized images, found [here](https://www.kaggle.com/cdeotte/jpeg-melanoma-512x512).
 Another major limitation from this dataset is how imbalanced the target is.
 98% of the over 33,000 images were classified as benign.
 To combat this imbalance, I added malignant images from the 2019 SIIM-ISIC Melanoma Classification competition, found [here](https://www.kaggle.com/cdeotte/jpeg-isic2019-512x512).
 I also added malignant images that weren't used in the 2019 or 2020 competitions, found [here](https://www.kaggle.com/cdeotte/malignant-v2-512x512).

 The final dataset after combining the 3 had over 38,000 images.
 As a baseline understanding.
 85.1% of the validation images are benign and 14.9% of the validation images are malignant.
 This means that the models accuracy would be 85% if it always predicted 'Benign'.
+All code was run using Kaggle and can be found [here](https://www.kaggle.com/garrettwilliams90/code).

 ![Benign Skin Lesions](https://raw.githubusercontent.com/garrettwilliams90/MelanomaClassification/main/Images/Examples-of-benign-skin-lesions.png)